dirkNlerxst/ReaScript-Band/README.md

   •Ringo.lua: This takes all the drum animations from the RINGO track and moves them to the PART DRUMS track, and then delete the RINGO track.

-  •PaulBASS.lua: This takes the left hand fret positions from PAUL and moves it to PART BASS, and then delete the PAUL track.
+  •PaulBASS.lua: This takes the left hand fret positions from PAUL and moves it to PART BASS, adds [map StrumMap_Pick], and then delete the PAUL track.

   •GeorgeGTR.lua: This takes the left hand fret positions from GEORGE and moves it to PART GUITAR.
 Next, it converts C/D/A chords to [map HandMap_C/D/A], and any other chords to [map HandMap_AllChords].
 If there is a 1/4 note gap between chords, it will create a text event named [map HandMap_Default] a 1/16 note after the last chord.
 Finally it deletes the GEORGE track.